morea-framework/morea-framework.github.io/docs/change-hi/admin-editing.md

 Make sure you are logged in to GitHub (check the upper right corner) and that Philip has given you "write" permission before proceeding.

-The Change-HI source files are in the "morea" subdirectory.
-Click on the "morea" link at the top level to navigate into it:
+The Change-HI source files are in the `morea/` directory.
+Click on the "morea" link at the top level to navigate into that directory:

 ![](/img/change-hi/change-hi-github-repo-morea.png)

+You can see that the `morea/` directory itself contains of a bunch of directories.
+Each of these directories contains files that implement a single module in the published site.

 Let's say we want to edit the page regarding Data Fellows expectations.
-That's in the Introduction module, so click on the "intro" subdirectory link to see all of the files in that module:
+That's in the Introduction module, so click on the "intro" link to see all of the files in that directory:

 ![](/img/change-hi/change-hi-github-repo-intro.png)

-Finally, click on the reading-data-fellows-expectations.md link to see the source for the file:
+Finally, click on the "reading-data-fellows-expectations.md" link to see the source for the file:

 ![](/img/change-hi/change-hi-github-repo-expectations.png)